UK blocks Microsoft and Activision gaming deals, biggest in tech - ExBulletin

 UK blocks Microsoft and Activision gaming deals, biggest in tech

+On Wednesday, UK antitrust regulators blocked Microsoft’s $69 billion takeover of video game maker Activision Blizzard, stifling competition for popular titles like Call of Duty in the burgeoning cloud gaming market.
+It sabotaged the biggest technology deal in history out of fear that it might.
+The Markets Authority said in its final report that “the only effective remedy” for substantial loss of competition is “to ban mergers.”
+The companies have vowed to appeal, an all-cash deal announced 15 months ago facing stiff opposition from rival Sony, which makes the PlayStation gaming system, according to games industry analysts at Microsoft and research firm Omdia.
+Liam Dean said the UK Watchdog’s decision was “a surprise to most people” and added to global uncertainty about the deal.
+“From a Microsoft and Activision point of view, it’s a big enough market to cause some pretty serious problems, but a bad decision from the European Commission in the next few weeks could make things worse,” he said.
+I was.
+UK Watchdog worries about how the deal will affect cloud gaming, which streams to tablets, phones and other devices, freeing players from buying expensive consoles and gaming computers Gamers can continue to play major Activision titles, including mobile games like Candy Crush, on the platforms they normally use.
+An independent panel of experts from the European Competition and Markets Authority is investigating the deal. big tech company.
+A day earlier, the UK government unveiled legislation that would give regulators powers to protect consumers from online fraud and fake reviews and promote digital competition.
+US Federal Trade Commission.
+His trial by an FTC house judge is scheduled to begin on August 2nd.
+Meanwhile, the European Union’s decision is due for him on May 22nd.
+At a time when the UK economy faces serious challenges.Activision will also reassess the UK’s growth plans.Global innovators large and small say despite all their rhetoric, the UK is apparently shutting down its operations.
+“We are fully committed to this acquisition and intend to appeal,” President Brad Smith said in a statement.
+“It’s a denial of the road,” he said, and discourages innovation and investment in the UK. technology contract.
+They had previously blocked Facebook’s parent company Meta’s acquisition of his Giphy over concerns that it would limit innovation and competition.
+The social media giant appealed the decision in court but lost, forcing it to sell its GIF sharing platform.
+Microsoft already has a strong position across the cloud computing market, and regulators say that if the deal goes through, Microsoft will strike deals with Nintendo and some cloud gaming providers to allay concerns.
+It licensed Activision titles like Call of Duty for 10 years and offered the same to Sony, a European spokesperson for Sony said Watchdog had reviewed Microsoft’s remedy “pretty deeply”. , which found their oversight necessary, said blocking the merger could allow cloud gaming to develop without intervention in the billion ($6.2 billion) video game market.
+However, experts forecast explosive growth in the next few years, with user numbers tripled from early 2021 to the end of 2022, and the cloud gaming market could be worth £1 billion by 2026. is expected to grow to , the regulator said.
+The company last month dropped concerns that the deal would harm console games, saying that making Call of Duty exclusive to the Xbox console would not benefit Microsoft.

-LONDON (AP) UK antitrust regulators on Wednesday blocked Microsoft’s $69 billion takeover of video game maker Activision Blizzard, spurring popularity like Call of Duty in the burgeoning cloud gaming market.
-Concerns about stifling competition for titles thwarted the biggest tech deal in history. .
+UK antitrust regulators blocked Microsoft’s $69 billion takeover of video game maker Activision Blizzard on Wednesday, thwarting popular titles like Call of Duty from competing in the burgeoning cloud gaming market.
+Fear of disruption thwarted the biggest technology deal in history.

-In its final report, the Competition and Markets Bureau said the only effective remedy for substantial loss of competition is to ban mergers.
+In its final report, the Competition and Markets Authority said “the only effective remedy” for substantial loss of competition is “to ban mergers.”
 Both companies have announced their intention to appeal.

 The all-cash deal, announced 15 months ago, faces stiff opposition from rival Sony, which makes the PlayStation gaming system, and gives Microsoft and its Xbox console control of the hit franchise.
 It has been under scrutiny by regulators in the US and Europe due to concerns that Such as Call of Duty and World of Warcraft.